General settings for the Plex Media Server. You can access these under Settings > Server > General in Plex Web App.

 Show in dock

-By default the Plex Media Server does not appear as an item in your Dock on OS X. (It will always appear in the top menubar.)
-You can enable this option to have the Server appear as a standard Dock icon.
+By default the Plex Media Server does not appear as an item in your Dock on macOS.
+(It will always appear in the top menubar.)
+You can enable this option to have the server appear as a standard Dock icon.

 Related Page: Mac Basics: The Dock